FrancisBanville/ms_interpreting_probabilities/README.md

 of regional interaction.

-In the last two panels of @fig:accumulation, we show how the aggregated number of links and connectance (i.e., the proportion of all of the $S^2$ possible links that are realized, where $S$ represents species richness) scale with the number of sampled local probabilistic webs, according to different values of
+In the last two panels of @fig:accumulation, we show how the aggregated number of links and connectance (i.e., the proportion of all of the possible links that are realized) scale with the number of sampled local probabilistic webs, according to different values of $p$.
-$p$.
 When aggregating local probabilistic webs, the constancy of the probability of regional interaction across the entire study area means that any rise in the probability of local interaction is solely attributable to an increase in $p$.
-The probability $p_{1,2}$ of local interaction among potentially interacting species in an aggregated web $N_{1,2}$ is obtained by:
+The probability $p_{1,2}$ of local interaction among potentially interacting species in an aggregated web $L_{1,2}$ is obtained by:

 $$p_{1,2} = 1 - (1 - p_1) \times (1 - p_2),$$ {#eq:aggregate}

-where $p_1$ and $p_2$ are the probabilities of local interaction among two potentially interacting species in the subnetworks $N_1$ and $N_2$, respectively.
+where $p_1$ and $p_2$ are the probabilities of local interaction among two potentially interacting species in the subnetworks L_1$ and $L_2$, respectively.

 By comparing the scaling relationships observed in binary and probabilistic webs, @fig:accumulation illustrates that high values of $p$ lead to systematic